-Starbucks sell reusable plastic cups in store to cut back on single use paper
+Starbucks sell reusable plastic cups in store to cut back on single use paper cups.

-cups.

-Pros Cons

-Reduces waste - one month's If the cup is damaged it cannot be recycled

-use saves one pound of paper in all areas

-Customers receive 10% Not heat proof - still requires a paper

-discount for using the cup sleeve.
-Can be impractical as it cannot be
+Pros Cons Reduces waste - one month's If the cup is damaged it cannot be recycled use saves one pound of paper in all areas Customers receive 10% Not heat proof - still requires a paper discount for using the cup sleeve.
+Can be impractical as it cannot be sealed

-sealed

-Edible Coffee Cup - KFC Waste Free Packaging

-KFC edible coffee cup, a double layer coating of white chocolate around biscuit wrapped in sugar paper.

-biscuit w rapped in sugar paper.
-Pros Cons Waste free - entire cup can be Unhealthy, customers may not want extra eaten or biodegrade biscuit and chocolate with drinks The structure of the edible Hygiene - the cup would come into direct packaging can stand the heat contact with customer's hands, tables etc. of coffee which may be unclean.
+Edible Coffee Cup - KFC Waste Free Packaging KFC edible coffee cup, a double layer coating of white chocolate around biscuit wrapped in sugar paper.
+Pros Cons Waste free - entire cup can be eaten or biodegrade Unhealthy, customers may not want extra biscuit and chocolate with their drinks The structure of the edible packaging can stand the heat of coffee Hygiene - the cup would come into direct contact with customer's hands, tables etc. which may be unclean.
 It would also require air tight and water tight storage.